 Did you know that during last year (2016) 121 libraries closed and that a further 340 library closures are due in the next 5 years?
 Also, did you know there have been over 8,000 redundancies made in the library industry in recent years?
 Library closures were brought to the public attention in 2010 when council … Continue reading Are We Losing Our Libraries?

 Christmas is fast approaching, which means the panic of Christmas shopping will soon set in.
 But worry not, as massive book lovers, we have come up with a weird and wonderful gift list to help you out with those bibliophiles in your life.
-Home Floating Book Shelf We love this optical illusion themed shelf. … Continue reading Christmas Gifts for Bookies!
+Home Floating Book Shelf We love this optical illusion themed shelf.
+Made … Continue reading Top 26 Christmas Gift Ideas for Bookies!

-I think it’s safe to say that most people enjoy snuggling up with a good book in front of the fire on a grizzly day.
-Sounds like a perfect day to us and probably one for most of you readers.
-Books give you that chance to drift off from the world and join another, so … Continue reading Top 20 Book Facts
+Do you want to know the most interesting facts about books?
+I think it’s a safe fact to say that most people enjoy snuggling up with a good book in front of the fire on a grizzly day.
+It sounds like a perfect day to us and probably one for most of you readers.
+Books … Continue reading Top 20 Book Facts

 Today is Get To Know Your Customers Day; with many businesses taking part in celebrating this day, we thought we would jump on the bandwagon too!
 For us, a somewhat small online business, it can be difficult for us to get to know our customers as well as we would like to.
 Due to … Continue reading #GetToKnowYourCustomersDay